Past Event

 The Bank of England in Europe: Does EU membership constrain non-Euro central banks?

 The ECB and its response to crises in the euro area have been in the spotlight recently.
-But how does EU membership affect the central banks of non-Euro member states?
-This question is especially pertinent in the UK, whose relationship with the EU is at a vital crossroads.
+But how does EU membership affect the central banks of non-Eu

 The Bank of England (BoE) has a dual mandate to protect price and financial stability.
 A recent BoE report assessed the impact of Britain’s EU membership on the Bank’s ability to deliver on this mandate.
 The conclusion was that the Single Market makes the UK more dynamic and competitive, and that inflation is thus easier to control.
 The report also found little evidence that EU membership prevents the BoE effectively using monetary policy instruments to manage medium-term UK inflation.